Oculus Touch buoys the Rift, but there's still work to be done

 The real problem was the dreaded “screen door effect,” a pattern of visible lines in the picture.
 Pixels have gaps between them, and when the gaps are too large (relative to viewing distance), they’re visible.
 Old computer displays often had this problem, but it went away as pixel density increased.
 Now, it’s back.

 The “screen door” was especially distracting in bright scenes.
 To be fair, though, every current VR headset suffers the problem to some degree.
-It just comes with the territory, and will remain ever-present until screen resolution improves.
+The Vive Pro may reduce it, but that headset is more than two times the price of the Oculus Rift.

 And we noticed another problem, one we’ve not witnessed elsewhere.
 In dark scenes the Rift’s display had a distracting “sparkling” effect, which seems to be caused by uneven pixel brightness.
 A black scene is never dark, nor evenly lit; instead, multiple grainy points of light appear.
 It looks a bit like a bad film-grain Photoshop filter.